pyccel/pyccel/developer_docs/codegen_stage.md

 ```
 where `Y` must be a string.
 Each of these `_print_X` functions should internally call the `_print` function on each of the `PyccelAstNode` elements of the object to obtain strings which can be combined to create a string describing the current object in the target language.
-It can be tempting to skip some of these `_print` calls, especially for basic types such as literals.
+It can be tempting to skip some of these `_print` calls, especially for basic types such as `Literal`s.
 However it is very important to use these functions as much as possible, for several reasons:
 1. It ensures that the same conventions are used throughout the generated code
 2. It ensures that code details are not forgotten